All fractional Shapiro steps in the RSJ model with two Josephson harmonics: General equations

 where the dot denotes $d/d \tau$.
 In comparison to Eq.\ \eqref{eq:RSJ}, we introduce the $\beta$ phase of the ac current.
-Obviously, it can be eliminated by a time shift; however, we prefer to keep it in order to trace the relative phase between the internal Josephson oscillations and the external ac signal.
+Obviously, it can be eliminated by a time shift [i.e., encoded into the initial value of the phase $\varphi(0)$]; however, we prefer to keep it in order to trace the relative phase between the internal Josephson oscillations and the external ac signal.

 The CVC of the Josephson junction is the $\overline{\mathrm{v}}(j_\mathrm{dc})$ dependence, where the overline denotes averaging with respect to $\tau$.
 Due to the ac component of the current (external irradiation), the Shapiro steps in the CVC generally appear at